sbalay/react-project-template/README.md

 We use scoped styles per component, powered by [Radium](https://github.com/FormidableLabs/radium) library.

-This makes us write inline styles using JS object and 0% of css.
-This is an important decision that has a high impact in the project development and is based on the pros and cons exposed in [this talk](https://speakerdeck.com/vjeux/react-css-in-js).
+This makes us write inline styles using JS objects and 0% of css.
+This is an important decision that has a high impact in the project development and is mainly based on the pros and cons exposed in [this talk](https://speakerdeck.com/vjeux/react-css-in-js).